Gong Shou Dao: Cast

+Jason Statham, Manny Pacquiao and Gennady Golovkin appear as themselves in separately filmed video messages for Ma in the end credits.

 Production

 Wen Zhang was hired as the director.
 Yuen Woo-ping, Sammo Hung and Tony Ching were hired as choreographers.
 The film is Chinese e-commerce tycoon Jack Ma's debut.

 Music

 The theme song Feng Qing Yang (《风清扬》) is sung by singer Faye Wong and Jack Ma.
 The song's title Feng Qing Yang is the name of a top martial artist in another one of Louis Cha's wuxia novels, The Smiling, Proud Wanderer.

 Release

 On October 28, 2017, Jack Ma released a poster in his Sina Weibo.
 The movie was released in China on November 11, 2017, and was watched 170 million times online in a couple months, according to Alibaba.